-7. LITIGATION
+8. LITIGATION

 In the ordinary course of business, we are at times subject to various legal proceedings and disputes.
-Although we currently are not aware of any such legal proceedings or claim that we believe will have, individually or in the aggregate, a material adverse effect on our business, operating results or cash flows, we did file or are involved with a lawsuit against Cancer Therapeutics Laboratories ("CTL").
-The lawsuit alleges that CTL has breached various agreements with the Company by (i) failing to pay to the Company its contractual share of the proceeds received by CTL when it formed a joint venture with a company in China involving the Company's technology that had been licensed to CTL pursuant to an earlier agreement (the "Agreement"), (ii) failing to procure a sublicense with the company in China prior to transferring the Company's technology to such company in China, and (iii) failing to provide the Company with access to CTL's books and records, as required by the Agreement.
+Although we currently are not aware of any such legal proceedings or claim that we believe will have, individually or in the aggregate, a material adverse effect on our business, operating results or cash flows, we filed a lawsuit against Cancer Therapeutics Laboratories ("CTL").
+The lawsuit alleges that CTL has breached various agreements with the Company by (i) failing to pay to the Company its contractual share of the proceeds received by CTL when it formed a joint venture with a company in China involving the Company's technology that had been licensed to CTL pursuant to an earlier agreement (the "Agreement"), (ii) failing to procure a sublicense with the company in China prior to transferring the Company's technology to such company in China, and (iii) failing to provide the Company with access to books and records, as required by the Agreement.
 Based on early discovery, we amended the complaint on May 4, 2007 to include claims against Shanghai MediPharm and its related entities, and Alan Epstein, M.D alleging that these defendants collaborated to interfere with the Agreement by entering into an economic relationship between themselves and designed not to share profits and know-how with the Company in violation of the Agreement, including proprietary technologies that they developed and are required to share with the Company.
 The Company is seeking unspecified damages and declaratory relief with respect to the termination of the Agreement with CTL, the exclusion of certain technology from the Agreement, and an accounting of all monies, data and other items that should have been paid or given to the Company under the Agreement.

-On March 28, 2007, CTL filed a cross-complaint, which they amended on May 30, 2007, alleging that the Company breached the Agreement, improperly terminated the Agreement, is interfering with CTL's agreements with various MediPharm entities and is double-licensing the technology licensed to CTL to another party.
+On March 28, 2007, CTL filed a cross-complaint, which it amended on May 30, 2007, alleging that the Company breached the Agreement, improperly terminated the Agreement, is interfering with CTL's agreements with various MediPharm entities and is double-licensing the technology licensed to CTL to another party.
 CTL's cross-complaint, which seeks \$20 million in damages, is in part predicated on the existence of a sublicense agreement between CTL and MediPharm.
-While we are objecting to the cross-complaint on several grounds, we are challenging the cross-complaint on the basis that not only did CTL fail to allege an agreement with which the Company interfered, they have been unable to produce the alleged sublicense agreement with MediPharm despite our repeated demands.
+We are challenging the cross-complaint on the basis that not only did CTL fail to allege an agreement with which the Company interfered, they have been unable to produce the alleged sublicense agreement with MediPharm despite our repeated demands.